Four Ways of Not Writing Software Bugs

-You need to balance the need for refactoring against the need for reliability & stability.
-Ask yourself questions like, how long will the software be maintained? how important is reliability & stability to it? how much do you expect the intended change will improve the code? & so on.
+You need to balance the need for refactoring against the need for reliability and stability.
+Ask yourself questions like, how long will the software be maintained? how important is reliability and stability to it? how much do you expect the intended change will improve the code? and so on.
 Think critically.
-We often start refactoring code not because it is in a particularly bad condition but because we can & know how to do it.
+We often start refactoring code not because it is in a particularly bad condition but because we can and know how to do it.
 But that is a mistake.
 We are making ourselves slaves to the politician’s syllogism, which, adapted somewhat, says: we must refactor things; I can refactor this thing; therefore, I must refactor this thing.

 I make an exception here for whenever you can actually meaningfully reduce complexity, such as by removing branches from a conditional expression.
 Another exception would be to refactor code as an initial step prior to making functional changes to a component, but that should be done in the spirit of the following maxim.

 3. If You Want to Refactor Something, Make Sure It’s Covered by Automated Tests #

 Imagine that you are a spy.
 You are breaking into somebody’s apartment in order to find and take copies of some or other document.
 Being a good spy, it is important to you that that the owner of the apartment doesn’t notice that you’ve been there.
 So before rummaging around, you take photos of every room in order that, once you have found and copied the document, you can restore the apartment to its original condition.
 The photos you have taken are an external check on whether you are leaving the room in the same condition that you found it in.
 It doesn’t guarantee that nothing is out of place.
 But it increases the probability that there’s no discernible change.